Use your solar oven as a slow cooker for lasagna or any casserole. Here are simple tricks for solar oven slow cooker lasagna!

 Solar Oven Lasagna Recipe

-I’m not going to give you a recipe for this solar oven lasagna because you can use your favorite one with absolutely no changes.
 If you don’t have a recipe, try this one from the Sun Oven blog for Solar Pesto Lasagna.
-Here’s one for burrito lasagna!

 The one in these pictures was a vegetarian lasagna with various greens we’d thinned from the garden.
 I think I had beet, onion and spinach greens in this lasagna and they were yummy.

-Regardless of which recipe you use, here are a few ideas for making your slow cooker solar oven experience a little easier.
+Regardless of which recipe you use, here are a few ideas for making your slow cooker lasagna turn out beautifully in your solar oven.

 Quite obviously, you’ll need a solar oven.
 To learn about various brands, please visit these articles: